Supporting Neurodiverse Students Through Course Design

 Watch your language!

-Make objective transparent.
+Make objectives transparent.

 Chunk information